rayer456/electrobot/README.md

 *If you add splits often and you want to add a prediction for those splits you can rename any split in the `Splits` list to that split and make the prediction that way.
 The order or missing splits is irrelevant.
 The split list is more of a convenience feature.
 And if you want a prediction for every split well :(

-## Hotkeys

-When you first successfully run `electrobot.py` a bindings file will be created in `config/bindings.json` with some default hotkeys to perform below actions.

-- Close a prediction with CTRL + 5
-- Cancel a prediction with CTRL + 6
-- Select an outcome <1-10> with CTRL + <1-4> *by default only the first four outcomes are made into a hotkey.
-You can go all the way up to 10 by just copy pasting the objects in the bindings file.

-- You can change the actual keys you press by editing the `hotkey` field.
-[List of available keys](https://github.com/btsdev/global_hotkeys#list-of-the-available-keys)

 # Usage